MengLinMaker/MengLinMaker/README.md

 * ⚛️ Sensor fusion for 3D motion capture.
 * 🍪 Cookie injection for webscraping.

-As a music lover 🎵, I occasionally contribute to MuseScore (the notation app) and write some <a href="https://musescore.com/mangojc">music</a>.
+As a music lover, I occasionally contribute to MuseScore (the notation app) and write some <a href="https://musescore.com/mangojc">music</a>.

 I'm on a journey to become less of a kool aid dev - everything has a tradeoff.